This guidance explains what Check Your Groundwater (CYG) areas are, how they protect your health and safety, and how we identify them.

 What information we consider

-To identify a CYG area, we can use information from:
+To identify a CYG area, we can use information from environmental audits where:

 - groundwater has been cleaned up, but contamination remains.
 For example, a suitability of land use audit